 Nature, culture and history

-Dularcha National Park protects tall eucalypt forests, woodlands, transition forests with a mix of eucalypt and rainforest species and rainforest.
+Dularcha National Park protects tall eucalypt forests, woodlands, forests with a mix of eucalypt and rainforest species and rainforest.

 A wide variety of birds can be seen here because of the diversity of forest habitats—white-browed scrubwren, emerald dove, pheasant coucal, double-barred finch, red-backed fairy-wren, yellow-faced honeyeater, spotted pardalote, rufous fantail and scaly-breasted lorikeet are just a few species you may encounter.